The development planned at Forest and Spa is larger than the footprint of the Annapolis Towne Centre:

 - More than 170,000 sq. ft. of commercial space including an 80 room hotel

 - More than 1,000 new residents, requiring over 1,400 parking places

 - One of 18 developments pending along the already clogged Forest Drive corridor

 - Destroy nearly 40 acres of the last remaining block of mature forest in the city.

 - Pollute Crab Creek and the South River with contaminated stormwater runoff.

 - Threaten 220 species of birds and other animals, driving some from their natural habitat.

 Non-age restricted housing at Crystal Spring will add to overcapacity in schools as:

-- Hillsmere Elementary is already using multiple trailers to address overcrowding.
+- Hillsmere Elementary and Annapolis High School are already using multiple trailers to address overcrowding.

-- Annapolis High School was recently closed for new enrollment due to overcapacity.
+- Both schools are closed to new enrollment due to overcapacity.

-- The City does not have an adequate facilities law applicable to public schools.
+- The City does not have an adequate public facilities law applicable to public schools.